rs105/Data-Analysis/README.md

 # Data-Science-Projects
-These are my Portfolio Projects mostly on Data Science that I've worked on.
+These are my Portfolio Projects on Data Science that I've worked on.